HTTPArchive/almanac.httparchive.org/src/content/en/2021/seo.md

 Internal links are links to other pages on the same site.
 Pages had less links on the mobile versions compared to the desktop versions.

-The data shows that the median number of internal links on desktop is 16% higher mobile, 64 vs 55 respectively.
+The data shows that the median number of internal links on desktop is 16% higher than mobile, 64 vs 55 respectively.
 It's likely this is because developers tend to minimize the navigation menu on mobile to make it easier to use.

 {{ figure_markup(
    image="outgoing-internal-link.png",